Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Diffeomorphisms groups of specific Cantor sets

-Assume that $C$ is central, namely the IFS is homogeneous (i.e. all $\lambda_i=\lambda$) and the initial (i.e. first generation) gaps have the same length.
-Then the set of largest gaps in $J^u$ consists of $n$ equidistant gaps of the same size $g$.
-Their image by an affine map should be the set of largest gaps in $J$, so that there are $n$ equidistant equal gaps in $J$.
-The only possibility for the size of these gaps is $\lambda^ng$, for some $n\in\Z_-$.
-Every such image gap determines uniquely a standard interval $J_n$ of size $\lambda^n$ to which it belongs.
-If two of these gaps determined distinct standard intervals, then they would be separated by another gap of size $\lambda^{n-1}g$, contradicting their maximality.
-Then all but possibly the leftmost and rightmost intervals of the complement of these $n$ gaps in $J$ are standard.
+Assume first that all homothety ratios are equal to $\lambda$ and all initial gaps have the same length $g$, as in Definition \ref{genericity}.(1).
+Observe that all gaps will have sizes of the form $\lambda^mg$, for some $m\in \Z_+$.
+Moreover, if $I$ is a standard interval of the $k$-th generation, then the set of largest gaps in $I$ consists of $n$ equidistant gaps of size $\lambda^kg$.
+Their image by the affine map $\varphi$ is the set of largest gaps in $J$, so that the latter are also $n$ equidistant equal gaps in $J$, necessarily of size $\lambda^{n+k}g$, for some $n\in\Z_-$.
+In particular the homothety factor is $\mu=\lambda^{n}$.

+We now consider the antecedent standard intervals associated to the largest gaps of $J$.
+If such a gap had size $\lambda^{n+k}g$, its antecedent interval would have size $\lambda^{n+k}$.
+If two of the largest gaps in $J$ have distinct antecedent intervals, then they would be separated by another gap of size $\lambda^{n-1+k}g$, contradicting their maximality in $J$.
+Therefore all but possibly the leftmost and rightmost intervals of the complement of these $n$ gaps in $J$ are standard.

-Now, the interval between two consecutive gaps in $J^u$ is a standard interval of length $\lambda$, whose image by an affine map should have length $\lambda^{1+n}$.
-This shows that the leftmost and the rightmost intervals also should be standard intervals, having the same size as the other $n-2$ standard intervals between consecutive image gaps.
-Altogether this shows that $J=J_n$ is a standard interval.
+Now, the interval between two consecutive gaps in $I$ is a standard interval of length $\lambda^{k+1}$, whose image by the affine map $\varphi$ has length $\lambda^{n+k+1}$.
+This shows that the leftmost and the rightmost intervals also should be standard intervals, as they have the same size as the remaining $(n-1)$ standard intervals between consecutive image gaps.
+This proves that $J$ is a standard interval.